alnitak/audio_flux/README.md

 **Explore the interactive [web demo](https://marcobavagnoli.com/audio_flux/) to see how different parameters affect the visualizations in real-time.**

-Note: All shader examples except 'Dancing Flutter' are adapted from [Shadertoy](https://www.shadertoy.com/).
+**Note**: All shader examples except 'Dancing Flutter' are adapted from [Shadertoy](https://www.shadertoy.com/).

+> [!TIP]
+> When starting to play something or initializing the recorder, the audio flux widget will automatically start capturing audio data and updating the visualization.

 #### Waveform visualization